slatedb/slatedb/docs/0002-compaction.md

 The Compaction Executor executes the compaction by reading the SSTs and SRs in `sources` and sort-merging them into a new SR.

 The Compaction Executor needs to coalesce updates.
-If the same key appears in multiple sources, then it takes the value from the logically earliest source.
+If the same key appears in multiple sources, then it takes the value from the logically latest (i.e. most recent) source.
 The Compaction Executor handles destination SR 0 specially.
 If the destination SR is 0, and the value for a key is resolved to a tombstone, then the Compaction Executor will not include include the key in the resulting SR.

-The new SR is made up of ULID-named SSTs in the `compacted` directory (just like L1).
+The new SR is made up of ULID-named SSTs in the `compacted` directory (just like L0).

 We should implement the sort-merge so that we can make good use of the available network.
 One good option here is to use `async` Object Store APIs to concurrently read the various sources, and then to write the resulting SSTs while we move on to the next key ranges.
 I think the details are something we can work out in the implementation, and it doesn’t have to be optimal in this iteration of work.